IceProgrammer15/SWAPI-Buddy/README.md

 ## Approach
 Data transformation and SWAPI api calls happen on the server side in [server/service/swclient.js](server/service/swclient.js) module.
-I also used Goolge Image Search API to retreive relevant images according to the search.
+Goolge Image Search API also been used to retreive relevant images according to the search.